 Myth – everything is better under capitalism

-Capitalism has resulted in improved basic standards of living, reduction in poverty and increased life expectancy.
+The arguement goes that capitalism has resulted in improved basic standards of living, reduction in poverty and increased life expectancy.
 There is also the argument that Western capitalist countries have the happiest populations because they can consume whatever products and services they like.

 The truth behind this myth is that capitalism results in economic growth, which has come at huge costs – see the economic growth myths below.
 The myth is that capitalism intentionally results in better living standards for workers and the general population.
 This relates to the liberal myth about liberal progress (see a future post on this).
 Any reform or improvement in the living standards of workers and the general population has to be fought for by people and groups (trade unions, social movements or in parliament) who want these improvements.
 Historically movements challenged capitalism for higher wages which resulted in longer life expectancy and a decline in infectious diseases.
 The capitalists certainly don’t want these reforms if it means improved rights for workers and limits their ability to increase their profits.
 The capitalists are of course more than happy to use these reforms as examples of how good capitalism is, when in fact they resisted them and work to undo them.
 Some capitalists practice a form of Victoria philanthropy but still want to exploit their workers.
 In recent years life expectancy in Britain and the US has started to decline due to austerity and other reasons.